Home

 delta-kernel-rs

 Delta-kernel-rs is an experimental Delta implementation focused on interoperability with a wide range of query engines.
-It currently only supports reads.
+It currently supports reads and (experimental) writes.
+Only blind appends are currently supported in the write path.

-The Delta Kernel project is a Rust and C library for building Delta connectors that can read (and soon, write) Delta tables without needing to understand the Delta protocol details.
+The Delta Kernel project is a Rust and C library for building Delta connectors that can read and write Delta tables without needing to understand the Delta protocol details.
 This is the Rust/C equivalent of Java Delta Kernel.

 Crates